top of page

 Resources

-These are places we consider most helpful in learning about the contributions women have made to Lexington across time and sites that speak to the process of making women visible:
+There is so much to learn about uncelebrated women.
+These are places LexSeeHer considers helpful in learning about the contributions women have made to Lexington across time and sites that speak to the process of making women visible:

 Great places to begin: